 The electricity or gas allowance is a monthly supplement of €35 paid by the Department of Employment Affairs and Social Protection (DEASP) to help individuals pay their energy bills.
 It’s available for either your gas or electricity bill, but not both, and is also not means tested.

 The payment is part of the Household Benefits Package and anyone over the age of 70 can receive the payment.
 Those under the age of 70 may also be eligible but must first meet certain criteria, for example, if you are under 66 and are on Disability Allowance you can also claim for the electricity or gas allowance.

-While the most any one person can receive is €35 per month (€1.15 per day), some of those who receive an electricity or gas allowance may also be eligible for a fuel allowance.
+While the most any one person can receive is €35 per month (€1.15 per day), some of those who receive an electricity or gas allowance may also be eligible for the winter fuel allowance.

-For more information about the free allowance you can read our guide here.
+For more information about the free electricity allowance, you can read our guide here.